 This website could have quite the variety of users.
 Professional cooks could use it either to showcase some of their recipes or to get ideas of dishes they could try.
 A parent of a child recently diagnosed with a food allergy can find a variety of recipes to make sure their kid stays well fed.
 College students could use the website to find cheap food ideas so that they are not eating ramen every night.
 The user base is essentially anyone who cooks or would like to cook a meal.
 The potential for this website is enormous.

+Users

 Project Backlog